jschwinger233/grpcdump/README.md

 ^C
 ```

-JSON output makes  convenience to filter as long as you are familar with [jq](https://stedolan.github.io/jq/), such as `grpcdump -i lo -p 2379 -f rpc.proto -o json | jq '. | select(.dport==44082)'` to filter out the frames from etcd to client with port 44082.
+JSON output makes convenience to filter data as long as you are familar with [jq](https://stedolan.github.io/jq/), such as `grpcdump -i lo -p 2379 -f rpc.proto -o json | jq '. | select(.dport==44082)'` to pick out the frames from etcd to client with port 44082.

 ### 3. Pcap Parsing